-- 1. Obtain and complete a "Financial Aid Appeal Petition" from the Financial Aid Office in Student Services. - 2.
-Make an appointment with a counselor to update your educational plan and include a copy of the educational plan with your appeal petition. - 3.
-The student presents to the Financial Aid staff a written statement of appeal with an updated educational plan attached.
-Appealable items are as follows: Death in the family, personal injury, illness, or other special circumstances (all must be documented). - 4.
-The Financial Aid staff schedules a meeting of the Appeals committee as expeditiously as possible.
-Adequate documentation must be submitted by the student. - 5.
-The committee will review the student's case and reach one of the following conclusions: approve appeal, deny appeal, or table for further information. - 6.
-The Financial Aid staff notifies the student in writing as to the final decision of the committee. - 7.
-The right to appeal a second time for reasons of unsatisfactory progress shall be denied if the appeal was granted during the previous semester.
+1. Obtain and complete a "Financial Aid Appeal Petition" from the Financial Aid Office in Student Services.

+2. Make an appointment with a counselor to update your educational plan and include a copy of the educational plan with your appeal petition.

+3. The student presents to the Financial Aid staff a written statement of appeal with an updated educational plan attached.

+Appealable items are as follows: Death in the family, personal injury, illness, or other special circumstances (all must be documented).
+4. The Financial Aid staff schedules a meeting of the Appeals Committee as expeditiously as possible.
+Adequate documentation must be submitted by the student.

+5. The committee will review the student's case and reach one of the following conclusions: approve appeal, deny appeal, or table for further information.

+6. The Financial Aid staff notifies the student in writing as to the final decision of the committee.

+7. The right to appeal a second time for reasons of unsatisfactory progress shall be denied if the appeal was granted during the previous semester.

+FINANCIAL AID PROBATION

+A financial aid probation period allows a student, who does not meet Satisfactory Academic Progress, but has successfully petitioned, to continue to receive aid.

+An educational plan is required for a student on probation.
+The educational plan must be developed to ensure that a student will meet Satisfactory Academic Progress.

-COURSE REPETITION FOR FINANCIAL AID STUDENTS
+REINSTATEMENT FOR FINANCIAL AID STUDENTS